lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 ---------------------

 Once this network is working well, a more complicated version can be created by adding more families with different paramters from the first.

+The image below shows the resulting network with 2 fracture families.
+The mesh is colored by the fracture family_id with blue family 1, and the new family 2 colored yellow.

 .. figure:: figures/tpl_f2_families.png